Lucy Adeline Briggs Cole Rawson Peckinpah Smallman

-Lucy Adeline Briggs (25 August 1840 – 12 October 1920) was an American watercolour botanical artist, and botanical collector.
+Lucy Adeline Briggs (25 August 1840 – 12 October 1920) was an American watercolor botanical artist and botanical collector.

 Life

-Born in Middleboro, Massachusetts, Lucy married her first husband, James Cole, in 1860, who died due to drowning in the Mokelumne River in 1862.Lucy subsequently married her second husband a year later, Julius Addison Rawson, in San Francisco.
+Born in Middleboro, Massachusetts, Lucy married her first husband, James Cole, in 1860, who died due to drowning in the Mokelumne River in 1862.
+Lucy subsequently married her second husband a year later, Julius Addison Rawson, in San Francisco.
 Rawson then died, along with Lucy's only child, in 1877.
-She then re-married in 1886, to Thaddeus Edgar Peckinpah, and later to James Knight Smallman in 1912.
+She then re-married in 1886, to Thaddeus Edgar Peckinpah.
+They lived near the Napa Valley, where Peckinpah had purchased 91 acres of land.
+Later, she married James Knight Smallman in 1912.

-In the botanical literature she is often referred to simply as Mrs. Peckinpah, or Mrs. L.A.
+In the botanical literature, she is often referred to simply as Mrs. Peckinpah, or Mrs. L.A.
 Rawson Peckinpah.

 Art

 According to the History of Solano and Napa Counties, California, published 1912, "as a close student of nature [Lucy] has made a deep study of botany....
 Her painted collection of California wild flowers numbers over three hundred."
 Lucy also taught painting at the Young Ladies' Seminary of Benicia.
 Her artwork was exhibited with the San Francisco Art Association and the Arriola Relief Fund in 1872, and the California State Fair in 1878.